 Food was also a highlight at our spacious and comfortable hotel, the Balcon de Competa.
 Most of the balconies and terraces had wonderful views down the green hillside to the sea and the garden bungalows had a certain rustic charm.

-As may be expected with a West Essex group, the happy sound of chatter and laughter at dinner was, at times, overwhelming.
+As may be expected with the West Essex Ramblers group, the happy sound of chatter and laughter at dinner was, as always, a reminder I was in good company.

 A mid-holiday change in the sunny weather did not dampen our spirits.
 On the free day some headed down by coach in the rain to Malaga to enjoy its various historic and cultural attractions.